Skip to main content

 Accessing NDAs that accounts have agreed to

-You can always review NDAs that someone has agreed to through the Access tab of your Shared Profile.
+You can always review NDAs that someone has agreed to through the Access tab of your Trust Page.
 This page will list organizations and their current state.

 You can download any NDA, which includes the details and a timestamp for when they agreed to your terms.
-Users can also access a copy of this document at any time when they access your Shared Profile.
+Users can also access a copy of this document at any time when they access your Trust Page.

-You can update the NDA and access protection settings for your Shared Profile at any time.
-However, NDA protection is not applied retroactively so any organization that has had previously granted access will continue to have access.
+You can update the NDA and access protection settings for your Trust Page at any time.
+However, NDA protection is not applied retroactively, so any organization that has had previously granted access will continue to have access.

 To adjust the access status for an individual organization, such as requesting they agree to new NDA terms, you can update statuses from the Access tab.